Donor Program

 Client recruited (or known) sperm donors:

-This is a man who is known to the individual or couple and agrees to be their sperm donor.
-He will need to be assessed and screened to satisfy the eligibility criteria for sperm donors.
+This is someone who is known to the individual or couple and agrees to be their sperm donor.
+They will be assessed and screened to satisfy the eligibility criteria for sperm donors.
 Please see 'become a sperm donor' for more information.
-The donor must agree to be open to the disclosure of his identity to any donor-conceived children and we are unable to accept a donor who is not willing to consent to this.
+The donor must agree to be open to the disclosure of their identity to any donor-conceived children and we are unable to accept a donor who is not willing to consent to this.

 Overseas clinic recruited sperm donors: